Tightness criteria for random compact sets of cadlag paths

-Recall from (\ref{Pic}) that $\Pi^|$ is the space of ``connected'' paths, whose domain is an interval, and $\Pi^\updo$ is the space of bi-infinite paths.
+Recall from (\ref{Pic}) that $\Pi^|$ is the space of `connected' paths, whose domain is an interval, and $\Pi^\updo$ is the space of bi-infinite paths.
 Note that $\pi\in\Pi^|$ if and only if its filled graph $\ov\pi$ as defined in (\ref{piset}) is connected in the topological sense.
 We say that a path $\pi'$ \emph{extends} a path $\pi$ if $\ov\pi\sub\ov\pi'$.
-Following \cite{FS23}, for $\pi_1,\pi_2\in\Pi^|$, we write $\pi_1\lef\pi_2$ if $\pi_1$ and $\pi_2$ can be extended to bi-infinite paths $\pi'_1,\pi'_2\in\Pi^\updo$ such that $\pi'_1(t\pm)\leq\pi'_2(t\pm)$ for all $t\in\R$.
-We note that in spite of the suggestive notation, this relation is not transitive, i.e., $\pi_1\lef\pi_2\lef\pi_3$ does not imply $\pi_1\lef\pi_3$.
-We say that a set $\Ai\sub\Pi^|$ is \emph{noncrossing} if each $\pi_1,\pi_2\in\Ai$ satisfy $\pi_1\lef\pi_2$ or $\pi_2\lef\pi_1$ (or both).
-Throughout the present subsection, we equip $\Pi^|$ with the M1 topology and we equip \be \Ki_{\rm nc}(\Pi^|):=\big\{\Ai\in\Ki_+(\Pi^|):\Ai\mbox{ is noncrossing}\big\} \ee with the corresponding Hausdorff topology.
+Following \cite{FS24}, for $\pi_1,\pi_2\in\Pi^|$, we write $\pi_1\lef\pi_2$ if $\pi_1$ and $\pi_2$ can be extended to bi-infinite paths $\pi'_1,\pi'_2\in\Pi^\updo$ such that $\pi'_1(t\pm)\leq\pi'_2(t\pm)$ for all $t\in\R$.
+We note that in spite of the suggestive notation, this relation is not transitive, that is, $\pi_1\lef\pi_2\lef\pi_3$ does not imply $\pi_1\lef\pi_3$.\footnote{For example, $\pi_2$ may be the trivial path that contains only the point $(\ast,-\infty)$, in which case $\pi_1\lef\pi_2\lef\pi_3$ holds trivially for arbitrary $\pi_1$ and $\pi_3$.} We say that a set $\Ai\sub\Pi^|$ is \emph{non-crossing} if each $\pi_1,\pi_2\in\Ai$ satisfy $\pi_1\lef\pi_2$ or $\pi_2\lef\pi_1$ (or both).
+Throughout the present subsection, we equip $\Pi^|$ with the M1 topology and we equip \be \Ki_{\rm nc}(\Pi^|):=\big\{\Ai\in\Ki_+(\Pi^|):\Ai\mbox{ is non-crossing}\big\} \ee with the corresponding Hausdorff topology.
 We will prove a tightness criterion for random variables with values in $\Ki_{\rm nc}(\Pi^|)$.
 We note that when we say that a collection of probability measures is \emph{tight on} $\Ki_{\rm nc}(\Pi^|)$, we mean that the compact subsets that occur in the definition of tightness (see (\ref{tightdef})) are subsets of $\Ki_{\rm nc}(\Pi^|)$ (and not of some larger space).
 In particular, this implies that each weak cluster point is concentrated on $\Ki_{\rm nc}(\Pi^|)$, which would not follow from the tightness criterion with respect to the M1 topology of Theorem~\ref{T:tight}.